 4

-Casa Andina Private is not just one of the best gay friendly hotels in Cusco, but it’s also one of the overall Best Hotels in Cusco, Peru.
+Casa Andina Premium is not just one of the best gay friendly hotels in Cusco, but it’s also one of the overall best hotels in Cusco, Peru.
 Set in a striking 16th-century mansion, this hotel exudes genuine Cusco calm while sitting within walking distance of Plaza de Armas.
-With original 16th-century masonry and six decorative courtyards, this is one place to be admired.
-Original Spanish colonial portraits and authentic Inca Stone carvings only add to the charm.
-Choose from 93 standard rooms and suites with interesting light yellow walls with royal green or black trim.
-The first-floor rooms, which overlook one of the six courtyards, are especially spacious thanks to the high ceilings.
-Nevertheless, bathrooms everywhere are ample with step-in bathtub showers that couples will love.
+We got a wealth of amazing photographs for our Instagram feed, what with original 16th-century masonry and six decorative courtyards.
+Moreover, the original Spanish colonial portraits and authentic Inca Stone carvings only add to the charm.

-There might not be a pool or fitness center, but the hotel does have an internet center, an alpaca clothing store, and a massage room.
-Begin your day with an inclusive buffet breakfast of juices, cured meats, cheese, fruit, eggs, and bread.
-What’s more, breakfast begins at 5 am, which allows you to eat before a morning trekking expedition to Machu Pichu.
-Lunches and dinners consist mostly of Andean-inspired dishes, while the adjacent bar serves delicious Peruvian pisco cocktails and imported spirits and wines.
+There might not be a pool or fitness center, but we didn’t feel their absence in the wake of amenities like the internet center, an alpaca clothing store, and a massage room.
+Our days began with an inclusive buffet breakfast of juices, cured meats, cheese, fruit, eggs, and bread.
+The best bit?
+Breakfast began at 5 am, which allowed us to eat to our heart’s content before our early morning Full-Day Tour of Machu Pichu.
+On other days, we ate lunches and dinners here, which mostly had Andean-inspired dishes.
+Don’t miss sipping on delicious Peruvian pisco cocktails and imported spirits and wines at the adjacent bar.

 Tambo del Inka